seqan/seqan/manual/source/Infrastructure/Contribute/index.rst

 Contributing Code or Documentation
 ----------------------------------

 If you are unfamiliar with git, you need to learn about it first.
-TODO link
+See the `Atlassian Git Tutoial <https://www.atlassian.com/git/tutorials/>`_ for an introduction to Git.

 Next learn about the specific Git Workflow that we use and how we mark commits: